 NGINX Plus offers a wide range of load balancing features and monitoring capabilities, plus support and service – highly valued in complex, multivendor IT environments.

-The software can be used on premises, where NGINX is the leader for the top 100,000 websites, and in the cloud – NGINX is also the leading web server for Amazon Web Services.
+The software can be used on premises, where NGINX is the #1 server at the world’s 1 million busiest websites, and in the cloud – NGINX is also the leading web server for Amazon Web Services.
 Once NGINX is part of an application delivery solution, it can be reused in on‑premises servers, in virtual machines, in private clouds, and in public clouds.

 Burke’s analysis captures the broad sweep of development, from the first, hardware‑based load balancers to today’s highly capable, flexible, software‑ and service‑based ADPs.
 We recommend it as a framework for evaluating your own needs as you continue to expand and deepen your application portfolio.